syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 ## Gradients

-You can also specify a range of colors in thumb and track using ThumbGradientColor and TrackGradientColor as demonstrates in the following code example.
+You can also specify a range of colors in thumb and track using ThumbGradient and TrackGradient as demonstrates in the following code example.

 {% tabs %}